Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Font Name: The name of the font used to render the labels of the markers or the  values of the points.
 - Font Style: The style of the font used to render the labels of the markers or the  values of the points.
 The list of available styles depends on the font family (name).
 - Font Size: The size of the font used to render the labels of the markers or the  values of the points.
 You can click on the text to define textually a size that would not be accessible in the list.

+- Line Width: The line width used to render the the segments and markers.

 Label properties are only available for marker analyses.
 They allow you to adapt the position of marker labels on the graphical representation.